 Your local branch gives you the chance to have your say on things that matter to you.
 Local and combine-wide Reps come along to give reports, but more importantly to listen to our members.
 ASLEF members don’t just drive trains: they drive the policies and priorities of our union!
 It's important to us that all our members have an equal say in what we do and the decisions we make.
 We know that too often unions can seem to be run by just a small number of people.
 That's why we encourage everyone to get involved.
 The days when train driving (or being a union rep) was seen a "mans job " should be long behind us.
 We actively encourage women and black and minority ethnic members to get active in ASLEF.

 Meeting details are displayed on depot notice cases or you can contact any rep for more information.
 The union is only as strong as our members.
 Getting involved with ASLEF is the way to make sure you are treated fairly at work and that your health and safety, your salary, working conditions and pension are protected and improved.

-To help make sure that the voice of every member is heard in our union, ASLEF has set up national representative committees for Women, BME and LGBT members.
-This year we have also set up a new forum for young members.
+To help make sure that the voice of every member is heard in throughout our union, ASLEF national representative committees covering Women, BAME and LGBTQ, Young Members, and Disabled Members.

 Influencing the people who matter